-Monica Pesswani is a Mid-Career MPA candidate at the Harvard John F. Kennedy School of Government and a recipient of the Fulbright and Aga Khan Development Network scholarship.
+Monica Pesswani graduated from Harvard Kennedy School in 2021 with a Mid-Career Master’s in Public Administration and as a recipient of the Fulbright and Aga Khan Development Network scholarship.
 Monica’s dream is to end educational inequity.

-She is a Young India Fellow, Anant Aspen Fellow, a Cheng Fellow, and awardee of the ‘Woman Entrepreneur of the year’ by the Government of India.
+She was a Young India Fellow, Anant Aspen Fellow, Cheng Fellow, and awardee of the ‘Woman Entrepreneur of the year’ by the Government of India.
 Her mission is to bring holistic education to every classroom in developing countries across the globe.